Ranks Based on Strong Amalgamation Fraisse Classes: Preliminaries

 \section{Preliminaries}

 Let $L$ be a first-order language.
 By the \emph{signature} of $L$, denoted $\sig(L)$, we mean the set of constant symbols, function symbols, and relation symbols used in $L$.
 We say $L$ is \emph{finite relational} if $\sig(L)$ is finite and consists only of relation symbols.
 For a relation symbol $R \in \sig(L)$, we denote the arity of $R$ by $\arity(R)$.
 If $M$ is an $L$-structure and $A \subseteq M$, we let $L(A)$ denote the language that expands $L$ by adding constant symbols to the signature for each $a \in A$.
+Abusing notation, also let $L(A)$ also denote the set of $L(A)$-formulas.
+For languages $L$ and $L_0$, we say $L_0$ is a \emph{reduct} of $L$ if $\sig(L_0) \subseteq \sig(L)$.
+If $M$ is an $L$-structure and $L_0$ is a reduct of $L$, let $M |_{L_0}$ denote the reduct of $M$ to $L_0$.
+If $M$ and $N$ are $L$-structures, write $M \cong_L N$ to mean that $M$ and $N$ are isomorphic as $L$-structures (where we drop the $L$ if it is clear).

 In this paper, we will often be working with two first-order theories in different languages simultaneously, the ``index'' theory and the ``target'' theory.
-Typically, the index theory will be the \fraisse limit of an algebraically trivial \fraisse class (see Definition \ref{Defn_ATFC}) in a finite relational language and the target theory will be an arbitrary complete first-order theory in an arbitrary language.
+Typically, the index theory will be the \fraisse limit of \analgtriv \fraisse class (see Definition \ref{Defn_ATFC}) in a finite relational language and the target theory will be an arbitrary complete first-order theory in an arbitrary language.

 On the target side, suppose that $T$ is a complete first-order theory in a language $L$.
 We use $\Mon$ to denote the \emph{monster model} of $T$; in this paper, it suffices to take $\Mon$ to be any model of $T$ that is at least $\aleph_1$-saturated.
 We will also consider partial types $\pi(\oy)$, which are consistent collections of $L(A)$-formulas with free variables $\oy$ for some $A \subseteq \Mon$.
 In this paper, we only consider such partial types over a \emph{small} $A$ (i.e., $A$ is smaller than the saturation of $\Mon$).
 For a partial type $\pi$ and $M$ a substructure of $\Mon$, let $\pi(M)$ denote the set of all realizations of $\pi$ from $M$.
 If $\varphi$ is a formula and $P$ is some property, then we write $\varphi^{\condiff P}$ to denote the formula $\varphi$ if $P$ is true and $\neg \varphi$ if $P$ is false.
 If $t < 2$, we will write $\varphi^t$ to denote $\varphi^{\condiff t = 1}$.